 Grays Surf 500 Junior Field Hockey Stick

 One of the things I love about Grays is the fact they do not overlook players, regardless of their skill levels.
 This stick is for beginners and youth players.
-It comes with a classic wooden construction, but it also features some fiberglass reinforcement.
+It comes with classic wooden construction, but it also features some fibreglass reinforcement.
 In other words, it is thin, lightweight and easy to handle.

 The shape features a hook toe, so the receiving surface is a bit wider.
 You get more power when receiving, as well as more stability and control when hitting.
 This shape is also good for drag flicks.
-Grays recommends it to beginners, but I think experienced players can also use it in noncompetitive games.
+Grays recommends it to beginners, but I think experienced players can also use it in non-competitive games.